skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 points: 5
 ```

 We got the result as **[object Object]**.
-Here's the reason.
+Here's why?

-Type of the `echo` is a string.
+The `echo` type is a string.
 Then, GraphQL tries to get a string from the return value of the resolve function.
 Normally, `[object Object]` is the string value of any object.
 That's why we get that result.

 Try to return other values from different types and inspect the result.
 Also, try to change the type of the `echo` field and understand how this works.